Cooking Gorgeous

 • Related Recipes

-Rocket (or Arugula) is a delicious and peppery green plant from the Brassicaceae family as broccoli, cabbage, or watercress.
+Arugula is a delicious and peppery green plant from the Brassicaceae family, like broccoli, cabbage, or watercress.
 They originated from the Mediterranean and have a slightly nutty and strong spicy - peppery flavor.

-Rocket is also known as Arugula, Rocca, Roka, and Italian Cress in different parts of the world.
+Arugula is also known as Rocket, Rocca, Roka, and Italian Cress in different parts of the world.
 They are easy to grow, and readily available in most supermarkets.

 Why This Recipe Works?